Wednesday, May 14, 2025

 Tourist Attractions in Uganda

 Uganda is enriched with an extraordinary measure of world-class tourism resources, despite its small size (241,551 square kilometers).
 The country is best known for having the world’s largest population (54 percent) of mountain gorillas.
-Tourists can track gorillas in two of the country’s two national parks: Bwindi Impenetrable National Park (BINP) —a United Nations Educational, Scientific and Cultural Organization (UNESCO) heritage site—and Mgahinga Gorilla National Park (MGNP).
+Tourists can go gorilla trekking in two of the country’s two national parks: Bwindi Impenetrable National Park (BINP) —a United Nations Educational, Scientific and Cultural Organization (UNESCO) heritage site—and Mgahinga Gorilla National Park (MGNP).
 Three of the country’s national parks and several forest reserves also offer opportunities to track chimpanzees.
 In all, the country contains 24 primate species.

 Uganda is also renowned for its wildlife safaris.
 Uganda’s national parks contain 38 carnivores and 30 antelope species.
 In fact, Uganda is the only country in the world that has both the Big 53 and gorillas.